dweb-camp-2019/meshnet/prodnet/README.md

 Password: dwebcamp
 ```

-There will be two users: `admin` with `ADMIN_PASSWORD`, and `me` with no password and read-only access to the access point radios.
+There will be two users: `admin` with `ADMIN_PASSWORD`, and `me` with no password and read-only access to the access point web UI.

 ### MikroTik OmniTIK 5 PoE ac (Outdoor Omnidirectional)